zackproser/git-going/README.md

 You need only provide a new project name and gitgoing will:

 * Create a local directory, ensuring no filename / project conflicts
-* Initializes it as a git repo
+* Initialize it as a git repo
-* Creates a remote github repo named accordingly
+* Create a remote github repo named accordingly
-* Sets the remote origin for the local repository
+* Set the remote origin for the local repository
-* Generates boilerplate for a README, LICENSE, .gitignore, etc
+* Generate boilerplate for a README, LICENSE, .gitignore, etc
-* Creates the initial commit and pushes everything to the remote origin
+* Create the initial commit and pushes everything to the remote origin

 At this point, you should be able to get coding immediately.